-The Detroit Zoological Society rescued female Sienna and male Maroo in February 2010 from an animal wholesaler in Texas – along with more than 1,000 other animals – in the largest exotic animal raid in U.S. history.
-Sienna gave birth to female Coral shortly after arriving here, but rejected her joey due to stress from the move and previous unstable living conditions.
-Detroit Zoo animal care staff stepped in as surrogate moms and hand-reared Coral.
-Today, she is thriving among the wallabies – including male Rufus – and the mob of red kangaroos.
-Visitors can get face-to-face with the marsupials from right inside the Australian Outback Adventure, traveling along a winding path while the animals are free to bound and graze wherever they please.
+The Detroit Zoo is home to three wallabies.
+Female Sienna and male Maroo were rescued by the Detroit Zoological Society in February 2010 from an animal wholesaler in Texas – along with more than 1,000 other animals – in the largest exotic animal raid in U.S. history.
+They joined male Rufus, who arrived in 2006, and the mob of red kangaroos.
+Visitors can get face-to-face with the marsupials inside the Australian Outback Adventure, traveling along a winding path while the animals are free to bound and graze wherever they please.

 The red-necked wallaby has a reddish-brown or grey coat with a dark muzzle, paws and feet.
 It uses its large tail to help keep its balance while hopping, usually in a zigzag manner.
 The female has a pouch on her abdomen which is used to raise her young.
 The red-necked wallaby is also known as a Bennett's wallaby.

 Size: Up to 5 feet tall

 Diet: The wallaby is an herbivore and feeds on leaves, grass, bark, twigs and fruit.